tds333/stdconfigparser/docu/description.rst

 1. It must be simple, have not that much time to learn another new configuration format.
 2. I (a human) have to read and write stuff in this format.
-So it should be based on text I can read and write with a simple editor.
+So it should be based on text I can read and write with a simple text editor.
 3. It should allow me to customize some parts of a program or application.
 I don't want to change source code for it nor I want to write program logic in the configuration.
-4. If possible, have the configuration for my application in one place, best is to have it in one file.
+4. If possible, have the configuration for my applications in one place, best is to have it in one file.
 So I don't have to search through the file system.

 All this is not very specific and your needs may be more detailed and you have